ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* area

-Area of the production ply.
+Area of the Production Ply.

 <a id="compolyx.production_ply.ProductionPly.const_thickness"></a>